« Previous Page Table of Contents Next Page »

 [Page 141]

 We learned from them that the large liquidation had begun.
-The Germans had unexpectedly attacked the ghetto, surrounded it and whoever had not succeeded in escaping or hidden somewhere had been driven to the Biala pits.
+The Germans had unexpectedly attacked the ghetto, surrounded it and whoever had not succeeded in escaping or hidden somewhere had been driven to the Biala shores.

 The Jews in the barn escaped into the forest.
 Many perished in the previously built bunkers.
 Vove had gotten a wagon and he sent me and the children to the Polish village of Usychi.
 There, no one wanted to permit me and the children to enter any house, until someone took pity and, despite the fact that this put him and the members of his household in great danger, took us in.
 I have remembered his name with thankfulness for my entire life.
 He was named Ignaci Lipinski.